WenqiJiang/graph-vector-search-on-FPGA/FPGA_single_DDR/file_structure.md

 Minor updates based on V2.2.

+Performance wise:
-Performance wise: use two loops to write result distances and IDs, so we make sure burst is inferred.
+* use two loops to write result distances and IDs, so we make sure burst is inferred.
+* add entry node ID as part of the evaluation in the first iteration, so avoid redundant visits

 Debug wise: add signal to track the total amount of upper / base layer nodes we visited.